awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Troubleshooting.md

 The following are usage examples for the `aurora_oom_response` parameter:
 + `print` – Only prints the queries taking high amount of memory\.
 + `tune` – Tunes the internal table caches to release some memory back to the system\.

+  Aurora MySQL decreases the memory used for caches such as `table_open_cache`, `table_def_cache`, and `query_cache` in low\-memory conditions\.
+Eventually, Aurora MySQL sets their memory usage back to normal when the system is no longer low on memory\.
 + `decline` – Declines new queries once the instance is low on memory\.
 + `kill_query` – Ends the queries in descending order of memory consumption until the instance memory surfaces above the low threshold\.
 Data definition language \(DDL\) statements aren't ended\.
 + `print, tune` – Performs actions described for both `print` and `tune`\.